 The medical costs and lost wages can pile up quickly after a motorcycle accident, and the insurance company might become ruthless in trying to get you to accept a low settlement and end your case.
 To ensure you protect your legal rights from the beginning, it’s never too soon to contact a motorcycle accident lawyer.

-Although you can reach out to a lawyer at any time, here are some situations where it’s especially important to get a lawyer.
+Although you can reach out to a lawyer at any time, there are some situations where it’s especially important to get an attorney.
+If any of the following are true, then it may be time to hire a motorcycle accident lawyer:

 The Insurance Company Contacts You